-Travel associated with attending the training must be charged to category 30 using the appropriate in-state and out-of-state travel GLs shown in the next column to the right.
+Category 30 is used for all training related expenditures and travel associated with attending the training.
+These expenses must be charged to category 30 using the appropriate in-state and out-of-state travel GLs shown below.

 GLs related to training must be based on the nature of the event.
 For example, if an agency uses the services of an independent contractor to provide training in-house, GL 7060 - Contract Services, would be the only GL required.
 However, when agencies send employees off-site for training, a travel GL and an operating GL for a registration expenditure may be used.
-There are no GLs that are specific to category 30.
-GLs normally used within category 02, category 03 and category 04 must be used within category 30 if the expenditure is training related.
+There are no GLs that are specific to category 30. request in NEBS using the GSA rates for the proposed destination.
+A template of the appropriate format of the spreadsheet is available on the Budget Division's web site.